arosecra/brooke/README.md

 		- can move 'action' from app to actionable component
 			- if so, how do i deal with shared actions (goToNextPage)?

+	- evaluate popover api and consider replacing angular components with it

+	- add special 'Alphabetical' categories

+	- add special 'Requires OCR Details' category. show anything that has 0 image or blank pages

 	- convert all services to components (allows for hierarchal injection)

 	- consider injecting resource values. actions that use the resource will take the resource as a parameter